ohdongha/ohdongha.github.io/research.md

 - Comparative genomics to facilitate gene annotation

+	- Fast and accurate protein-to-genome alignments to provide correct homology evidence
   	- Reasonable and reliable Gene Ontology (GO) annotation to non-model organism genomes
 	- Improving protein-coding gene models using sequence conservation in non-model organism genomes

 - Orthology inference and whole genome alignment (see more in [Random Questions](random.md))

-	- What are the best pipelines + how to evaluate and improve?
+	- Reporting orthologs and paralogs as part of eukaryotic genome annotation
+	- Using orthologs for the curation of problematic gene models
+	- Comparative genome browsers that are flexible and scalable
 	- Ux and stories: what have been the most useful to users?

-- Contributing to comparative genomics resources development, personal wish list:

-	- Comparative genome browser, scalable (and useful) ortholog groups, etc.
-	- Resources that assist genome analysis/annotation by the user

 ___
 ### Before 2022 May